akeneo/pim-helpcenter/content/updates/connectivity/2-Enhanced-connection-monitoring.md

 ![Enriched error message](../img/fix-errors-on-your-connections.png)

-We also enhanced the Connection dashboard with additional information to ease error monitoring and allows you to see at a glance how your source connections are performing.
+We also enhanced the Connection dashboard with additional information to ease error monitoring and allow you to see at a glance how your source connections are performing.

 To ease error monitoring and allow you to see at a glance how your source connections are performing, the Connection dashboard now displays:
 - a graph with the number of product errors (business and technical) for the past week,